Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: algorithm; bounding; empirics

 The augmented Lagrangian corresponding to the \DNN relaxation \cref{eq:DNNrelax} with parameter $\beta>0$ is

-To solve the problem in \cref{eq:DNNrelax}, we will use the symmetric alternating directions method of multipliers $\sADMM$ that has intermediate updates of dual multipliers $Z_t$.
-It updates the dual variable twice: once after the $R$-update and then again after the $Y$-update.
+To solve our \DNN relaxation in \cref{eq:DNNrelax}, we use the symmetric alternating directions method of multipliers $\sADMM$ that has intermediate updates of dual multipliers $Z_t$: one dual update after the $R$-update and then another after the $Y$-update.
 This approach has been used successfully in \cite{BurkImWolk:20,LiPongWolk:19}.
-(We include the details here for the reader.)
 Hence, both the $R$-update and the $Y$-update take into account newly updated dual variable information.
-Let $Y_0\in \Sc^{nk+1}$ and let $Z_0\in \Sc^{nk+1}$.
-The updates $(\forall k\in \N)$:
+(We include the details here for completeness.)

-In our \DNN model \cref{eq:DNNrelax}, the objective function is continuous and the feasible set is compact.
-By the extreme value theorem, an optimal primal pair $(Y^*, R^*)$ always exists.
-As seen above, the constraint is linear and surjective and strong duality holds.
+Let $Y_0\in \Sc^{nk+1}, Z_0\in \Sc^{nk+1}$.
+The updates for all nonnegative integers $k\in \Zp$ are: In our \DNN model \cref{eq:DNNrelax}, the objective function is continuous and the feasible set is compact.
+By the Weierstrass theorem, an optimal primal pair $(Y^*, R^*)$ always exists.
+As seen above, the constraint is linear and surjective and strong duality holds for the generalized \KKT conditions.
 (See the optimality conditions in~\Cref{sec:optcond}).
 In fact, in our application we modify the dual multiplier update using a projection, see \Cref{lem:ZA} and \Cref{alg:sADMM}.